 4. Use apps to improve business connectivity

-You need apps which let you know when a customer is engaging with your content.
-In addition, it’s important to have apps which allow you to send timely retention marketing messages from the comfort of your mobile device.
+You need apps that let you know when a customer is engaging with your content.
+In addition, it’s important to have apps that allow you to send timely retention marketing messages from the comfort of your mobile device.
 Some of the more popular marketing automation apps include:

 As a result, you don’t have to rush to any location to get things done.
 Your business flow connectivity is not impeded, it’s instead, enhanced.